alexch/codelikethis/public/lessons/javascript/methods.md

 rectangle.height   //=> 10
 rectangle.area()   //=> 80
 ```
+> The keyword `this` means "this object I'm in **right now**"

 # The `this` Keyword is Special

-The `this` keyword is a special value that returns a reference to the object that it is used within
+The `this` keyword is a special value that is a reference to the object that it is used within

 ```js
 let cardinal = {